Choosing the Best Sheep Breed for Our Farm

 Low Maintenance

 One of the main reasons we love Australian White Dorpers is how easy they are to care for.
 Unlike many other sheep breeds, they don’t require regular shearing.
 This makes them a fantastic fit for our busy schedule, as we don’t have to spend hours each year tending to wool.
 In addition, their low-maintenance nature fits perfectly with our rotational grazing system.
-With minimal care needed, we can focus on other farm tasks while ensuring the sheep stay healthy and productive.

 Meat Quality and Production